Itheum/core-mx-bridge-sc/README.md

 ### Setting up dev environment (project development bootstrap) + how to build (and upgrade)

-- Uses `multiversx-sc-* 0.50.3` (In v2.0.0, we used0.50.3) SDK libs (see Cargo.toml)
+- Uses `multiversx-sc-* 0.50.3` (In v2.0.0, we usedXXX) SDK libs (see Cargo.toml)
-- Building requires minimum **mxpy 9.5.1** (In v2.0.0, we used mxpy 9.5.1).
+- Building requires minimum **mxpy 9.6.0** (In v2.0.0, we used mxpy XXX).
 Check version using `mxpy --version`
-- To build the project, requires minimum Rust version `1.78.0` (In v2.0.0, we used 1.78.0).
+- To build the project, requires minimum Rust version `1.79.0` (In v2.0.0, we used 1.79.0).
 Check your Rust version by running `rustc --version`.
 To update your Rust, run `rustup update`.
 To set to nightly run `rustup default stable`.
 Note that `mxpy deps install rust --overwrite` also brings in it's own compatible rust version so running `rustup default stable` might have a higher rust version than what is used via `mxpy deps install rust --overwrite`.
 - Uses `multiversx-sc-*0.50.3` (In v1.0.0, we used0.50.3) SDK libs (see Cargo.toml)
-- Building requires minimum **mxpy 9.5.1** (In v1.0.0, we used mxpy 9.5.1).
-Check version using `mxpy --version`
-- To build the project, requires minimum Rust version `1.78.0` (In v1.0.0, we used 1.78.0-nightly).
-Check your Rust version by running `rustc --version`.
-To update your Rust, run `rustup update`.
-To set to nightly run `rustup default stable`.
-Note that `mxpy deps install rust --overwrite` also brings in it's own compatible rust version so running `rustup default nightly` might have a higher rust version than what is used via `mxpy deps install rust --overwrite`.

 ```
 rustup default stable